wilfredwee/photon-australis/README.md

 Because all you sexy Firefox users deserve something sexier than ugly, blocky square.
 (Who wants to be square, right?)

 ## 😍 How do I get this sexy thing? 😍
+**Ensure that you are using the Dark theme.
+Other themes are horribly broken right now!**
+* Go to the right hamburger menu -> Customize -> At the bottom, click Themes -> select Dark.

 Since Firefox 57+, the only way to customize your browser UI is through `userChrome.css`.
 Learn more [here](http://kb.mozillazine.org/index.php?title=UserChrome.css&printable=yes).

 Rough instructions:
 1. Go to your Firefox browser, type `about:profiles` in your url bar.
 2. Under the profile that is in use, open the Root Directory folder.
 3. If that folder does not have a `chrome` folder, create a folder, name it `chrome`.